vishvak8/ecommerce-platform-frontend/README.md

 https://ecommerce-platform-backend-n9wx.onrender.com
 ```

-If you're running the backend locally, update all axios URLs inside the App.jsx file like this:
+If running the backend locally, update all axios URLs inside the App.jsx file like this:

 ```bash
 https://ecommerce-platform-backend-n9wx.onrender.com